awaitility/awaitility/README.md

 ```

 ## News
+* 2020-05-08: Awaitility `4.1.0` is released.
+This release includes [fail-fast conditions](https://github.com/awaitility/awaitility/wiki/Usage#fail-fast-conditions) as well as some bug fixes and dependency updates.
+See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2020-05-19: Awaitility `4.0.3` is released.
 This release includes updates to [ConditionEvaluationLogger](https://github.com/awaitility/awaitility/wiki/Usage#condition-evaluation-listener) as well as several depdency updates.
 If you're using the Groovy DSL beaware that Groovy has been upgraded from 2.x to 3.x.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2020-01-03: Awaitility `4.0.2` is released.
 This release includes support for asserting that a condition is [maintained for specific duration](https://github.com/awaitility/awaitility/wiki/Usage#assert-that-a-value-is-maintained), improvments to [ConditionEvaluationListener](https://github.com/awaitility/awaitility/wiki/Usage#condition-evaluation-listener) as well as several bug fixes and other improvements.
-See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
-* 2019-09-06: Awaitility `4.0.1` is released and it fixes a regression issue in which the condition evaluation duration could be evaluated to a negative number of nanoseconds on Windows.
-It also drops the dependency to [objenesis](http://objenesis.org/) since it's no longer used after moving to Java 8.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.

 [Older news](https://github.com/awaitility/awaitility/wiki/OldNews)